-Andy bought a car through us not too long ago, and also picked up the needed bits to build his replica.
+Andy had us import this car for him, and also picked up the needed bits to build his replica.

 We are impressed with how well his build came out, and how quickly he put it together!

 Here is a bit about his car in his own words: